 Apply Directly to School Websites

 The best training centers in China have websites in English where you can submit your resume and application.
-You can use the links above to the various training centers to visit their website where they all have a “Work for Us” link.
+You can use the links for all the training centers above to visit their website where they all have a “Work for Us” link.

 TIP: I would take a proactive step and see if the HR manager in the city you want to work at is on LinkedIn.
-Reach out and see if you can schedule an interview rather than waiting for them to come back to you.
+Reach out and see if you can schedule an interview rather than waiting for them to get back with you.

 BEWARE: Recruiters and Job Posting Websites